 But surfing is not only about riding waves.
-It's also about The Search, patience and passion.
+It's also about The Search, patience, and passion.

-Image: It's a late afternoon, only few people out, no wind and glassy water.
+Image: It's a late afternoon, only a few people out, no wind and glassy water.
 The air and the water are both cold, and there are long pauses between 3-4ft sets.
 Four or five guys sit on their boards, gazing towards the horizon, at the ocean, and at the setting sun.
 There is nothing to do but to wait.
 Nobody talks.
 Silence.
 You can only hear the water and some birds.

 The list above comprises only a small selection of activities that can be practiced in a meditative manner and is heavily biased by personal preference.
-Here are some more examples that might make it into a follow up post at some time:
+Here are some more examples that might make it into a follow-up post at some time:

 - Playing an instrument